Furniture Aftercare - Crown French Furniture

 Caring for Upholstery

 - Ensure that you treat all stains and spills immediately.
+Never wait until fabric is visibly dirty before washing or cleaning if possible.

 - If in doubt, please consult a specialist dry cleaner or a member of our team for further advice.